aimeos/map/README.md

 ### delimiter()

-Sets or returns the seperator for paths to values in multi-dimensional arrays or objects.
+Sets or returns the separator for paths to values in multi-dimensional arrays or objects.

 ```php
 public static function delimiter( ?string $char = null ) : string